anilraj5/CoronaApp/README.md

  - This is **Daily Covid Case with All details** application.

  ## Some Ui feature
- - Can dtails of covid in list of countries.
+ - Can details of covid in list of countries.
  - Also it will show total summary of world wide cases